 Making use of those long-lasting ingredients you’ve got tucked away in your kitchen cupboards is a brilliant budget-stretcher, and there are lots of versatile store-cupboard staples that work wonderfully in tasty, healthy recipes too.

-If you’re stuck for ideas, we’ve put together a rundown of our favourite store-cupboard superstars, with some easy recipes for you to try, too.
+If you’re stuck for ideas, we’ve put together this guide to our favourite store-cupboard superstars, with some easy recipes for you to try.

 Yes we can!

 - chopped tomatoes

 - tuna (in spring water or brine)